m2osw/communicatord/README.md

 network and the location of each of your services to allow for messages to seamlessly travel between all the services.

+## Initialization Process

+Whenever your service registers with the communicator daemon using the REGISTER message, you are expected to receive a reply: READY.

+At the time you receive this reply, your service is generally ready to start.
+You want to finish up your initialization and then go for it.

+In some cases, though, you may want to know a little.
+There are two other messages that you can request: `CLUSTER_COMPLETE` and `CLOCK_STABLE`.
+Once you received all of those messages, everything is 100% ready.
+In most cases, though, most processes do not care much whether the cluster is ready or not and whether the clock is properly synchronized (although it can be a pain, it is very unlikely that the clock will be off by much on most modern systems so most of our services ignore that message).

+    Client          Communicator Daemon

+       ---- REGISTER --------->

+       <--- HELP --------------
+       <--- READY -------------
+       (<-- cached messages --)    // if the client was already sent messages

+       ---- COMMANDS --------->

+       ---- CLOCK_STATUS ----->

+       <--- CLOCK_STABLE ------

+       ---- CLUSTER_STATUS --->

+       <--- CLUSTER_UP --------

+The order in which the `CLUSTER_UP` and `CLOCK_STABLE` are received may vary in case the state changes before you send the `CLUSTER_STATUS` and `CLOCK_STATUS` messages.

+Note that if the cluster is not up yet, the communicator daemon sends a `CLUSTER_DOWN` message instead.
+Similar, if the clock is not yet verified as stable, it sends a `CLOCK_UNSTABLE`.
+So your process wants to understand those messages too.

+**WARNING:** The `CLUSTER_COMPLETE` should nearly never be used.
+Instead
+             you want to consider using `CLUSTER_UP`.
+The cluster is considered up once we reach a sufficient quorum.
+The `CLUSTER_COMPLETE`, on the other hand, is only sent once all the computer in the cluster are up.
+This may never happen, especially on really large clusters.

 # Tools